Welcome to today's edition of the Rush 24-7 podcast.

 Rush returns Wednesday.

-It's it's like he's not away.
+It's like he's not away.

 It's the stupidity economists.

-Big government by definition will be profoundly stupid.
+Big government, by definition, will be profoundly stupid.

 There's just so much waste everywhere you turn.

-Uh mentioned those billion dollars in coins nobody wants sitting in Federal Reserve vaults.
+I mentioned those billion dollars in coins nobody wants sitting in Federal Reserve vaults.

 This is interesting, by the way.

-Uh the stimulus was supposed to stimulate the economy.
+The stimulus was supposed to stimulate the economy.

-Uh so in Omaha, they sent the stimulus dollars to the school board.
+So in Omaha, they sent the stimulus dollars to the school board.

-Uh that's by teaching them that American institutions exist to channel wealth and power to white people.
+That's by teaching them that American institutions exist to channel wealth and power to white people.

 I don't know whether that's true at the Omaha School Board.

-By the way, uh they bought 8,000 diversity manuals uh for a hundred and thirty grand.
+By the way, they bought 8,000 diversity manuals for $130,000.

-Uh that works out what is uh I'm uh my mental arithmetic isn't what it used to be.
+What is, my mental arithmetic isn't what it used to be.

 Don't they get a group discount?

-Uh don't they get a bulk discount?
+Don't they get a bulk discount?

-Now, even if you think, even if you think that that is the business of a public school system to uh in effect engage uh in social engineering, and in fact, really child abuse.
+Now, even if you think, even if you think that that is the business of a public school system to in effect engage in social engineering, in fact, really child abuse, I mean, in years to come, we will look at what these people did to these kids as a form of child abuse.

-Even if you thought that was something that the Omaha School District should be doing, they know all this stuff already.
+Even if you thought that was something that the Omaha school district should be doing, they know all this stuff already.

-What do they need to buy some stupid diversity manual uh that tells them everything that's taken for granted by every single teacher in the system?
+What do they need to buy some stupid diversity manual that tells them everything that's taken for granted by every single teacher in the system?

 No, it isn't.